-Just a few weeks ago I heard the term “relentless positive action.”
+Have you ever heard the term “relentless positive action.”
 Positive action I get.
 I have been practicing living a more forward moving, positively enforced life for over two decades.
-I teach this to my congregations and clients.
+I just published a book that deals with this, I’ve taught it in classes and congregations and work with clients doing this.
 But “relentless?”

-At the risk of making this another “cat blog” I must use our oldest cat, Dillon, as our model of Principle in Action this week.
+Our oldest cat, Dillon, is a model of Principle in Action.
 Dillon loves to drape himself over you and then fall fast asleep.
 He’s not particular about whether it’s your thigh while you are sitting watching TV, over your head and shoulders while perched above you on a high backed chair, or on your arm as you are trying to use your computer mouse.

 He just needs to be near us.
 It really doesn’t matter what our agenda is.
-Having food on your lap, reading a book or making notes for a future talk is of no consequence.
+Having food on your lap or reading a book is of no consequence.
 He intends to occupy the space he desires.
-Your sandwich, your book or your notepad are not simply irrelevant; they don’t even fit into the equation.
+Your sandwich or your book are simply irrelevant; they don’t even fit into the equation.
 His sweet face and sad eyes will get you every time if you attempt to push him away.

 He is relentless, positive action in motion.
 The needs or desires of other creatures don’t register on his radar.
 He is being driven by instincts that compel him to fulfill his immediate need regardless of the consequences.
 As human beings we don’t have that luxury if we are to operate harmoniously in society.